okfn-brasil/serenata-de-amor/grafana/README.md

-Your grafana will be available at http://localhost:3000 And your dashboards at http://localhost:3000/dashboards
+Your grafana will be available at http://localhost:3000 And your dashboards at http://localhost:3000/dashboards You can login into grafana with the credentials *admin/admin*

 > PS: Sometimes dashboards take some time to load.
 If they are not there, wait 5 to 10 minutes for them to load.